-- the Rated Notes have a floating rate of interest.
-See the section headed "COMPLIANCE WITH STS REQUIREMENTS", sub § (o) where it is stated that <<(o) for the purpose of compliance with article 21, paragraph 3, of the Securitisation Regulation, [...] (ii) the rate of interest applicable in respect of the Rated Notes is calculated by reference to EURIBOR [...] therefore, any referenced interest payments under the Receivables and the Rated Notes are based on generally used market interest rates and do not reference complex formulae or derivatives;>>. - the Class M Notes have a fixed rate of interest.
+- the Senior Notes, the Mezzanine Notes and the Junior Notes (i.e. the Class M Notes) have a fixed rate of interest.
+See the section headed "COMPLIANCE WITH STS REQUIREMENTS", sub §(o) where it is stated that <<(o) [...] (ii) the rate of interest applicable to the Senior Notes, the Mezzanine Notes and the Junior Notes is a fixed rate (for further details, see Condition 6.2 (Rate of Interest and Class M Notes Additional Interest)); therefore, with reference to the Notes, any interest payments do not reference complex formulae or derivatives; [...]>> - the Class M Notes have a fixed rate of interest, plus a residual amount equal to the excess spread, defined as "Class M Notes Additional Interest".

-Based on the above, PCS is prepared to verify that this criterion is satisfied.
+Based on the above, PCS is prepared to verify this requirement.